NickAlex725/Maya-Scripts/README.txt

 How to use my Final Touch Up tool:

 The first row gives you the option to add a prefix or suffix to multiple objects at once Fill in the box with what you want to add, then select weather you want this to be a prefix or suffix with the radial buttons, and then click Apply.
-This also works on naming groups.
+This also works with naming groups.

-the next row lets you create groups of objects and name it much faster than the traditinal way Type in the name of the group and then click the Create Group button
+The next row lets you create groups of objects and name it much faster than the traditinal way Type in the name of the group and then click the Create Group button

 The next row gives you 3 buttons.
 Freeze transformations, delete history by type, and auto UV.